 Inelastic demand is the opposite.
 That's because a drop in price isn't able to increase the quantities purchased.
 An example is gasoline.
 You can't change the amount you need each week, even if the price goes up.
 Similarly, you probably won't drive twice as much just because the price fell by 50 percent.

 Here's a real life example using ground beef.
 The USDA has calculated that the demand elasticity for beef is -0.621.
-That means that, as the price rise 1.0 percent, the quantity demanded fall 0.621 percent.
+This means that, as the price rises 1.0 percent, the quantity demanded falls 0.621 percent.
 This is fairly inelastic because the quantity doesn't fall as much as the price rose.

-Because of two droughts in a row, the price of ground beef rose dramatically, thanks to two droughts in a row.
-The first was in 2012, driving up food prices and forcing cattle ranchers to slaughter their cows to prevent them from starving.
+Because of two droughts in a row, the price of ground beef rose dramatically in 2014.
+The first drought in 2012 drove up food prices and forced cattle ranchers to slaughter their cows to prevent them from starving.
 In 2014, another drought drove grain prices up again.
 Ranchers hadn't yet rebuilt their herds, so prices for beef simply rose.
 Climate change is just one of the factors of rising food prices.
 High oil prices are another reason why food prices are so high.

 |Month in 2014||Price/lb.||Quantity (in lbs.)|